 NAMI Family Support Group

-The National Alliance on Mental Illness (NAMI) provides more broad support group for family members of anyone who has experienced the symptoms of a mental health condition.
+The National Alliance on Mental Illness (NAMI) provides a more broad support group for family members of anyone who has experienced the symptoms of a mental health condition.
 Membership is free, and the weekly group is designed for adults family members.

 The Benefits of Support Groups for Families Affected by Addiction and Mental Illness